|

 ANTHOLOGY 2017 at CHARLIE SMITH LONDON.

-seventh edition of this annual juried exhibition.
+t is the seventh edition of this annual juried exhibition.

 Selected and curated by internationally respected art world professionals, Anthology is a multi-disciplinary exhibition that reaches out democratically to artists worldwide.
 The 2017 jury is Kate Bryan (Art Historian, Curator, Broadcaster), Matthew Collings (Artist, Writer), Faye Dowling (Curator, Editor, Producer), Zavier Ellis (Gallery Director, Curator, Collector) and Bert Moore (Collector).